Queen Camilla: Osteoporosis

-In 1994, Camilla became a member of the National Osteoporosis Society after her mother died painfully from the disease that year.
+In 1994, Camilla became a member of the National Osteoporosis Society after her mother died from the disease that year.
 Her maternal grandmother also died from the disease in 1986.
-She became patron of the charity in 1997 and was appointed president in 2001 in a highly publicised event, accompanied by the Prince of Wales.
-In 2002, she launched a mini book, A Skeleton Guide to a Healthy You, Vitamins and Minerals which aims to help women protect themselves from the disease.
+She became patron of the charity in 1997 and was appointed president in 2001 in a highly publicised event, accompanied by Charles.
+In 2002, she launched a mini book, A Skeleton Guide to a Healthy You, Vitamins and Minerals, which aims to help women protect themselves from the disease.
 The following month, she attended the Roundtable of International Women Leaders to Examine Barriers to Reimbursement for Diagnosis and Treatment of Osteoporosis conference along with 13 eminent women from around the world.
 The event was organised by the International Osteoporosis Foundation and hosted by Queen Rania of Jordan and during it, she made her first public speech.
-The international conference which took place in Lisbon, Portugal, brought together worldwide public figures to focus on osteoporosis treatment and called for government assistance around the world.
-In 2004, she attended another conference in Dublin, organised by the Irish Osteoporosis Society and the following year visited the National Institutes of Health in Maryland, U.S. to give a presentation on osteoporosis to high-profile health figures.
+The international conference, which took place in Lisbon, Portugal, brought together worldwide public figures to focus on osteoporosis treatment and called for government assistance around the world.
+In 2004, she attended another conference in Dublin, organised by the Irish Osteoporosis Society.
+The following year, she visited the United States National Institutes of Health in Maryland to give a presentation on osteoporosis to high-profile health figures.